georust/rinex/rinex-cli/README.md

 If both RINEX identification and analysis modes were not activated, we will perform Record analysis.

 [Filtering](doc/filtering.md) or [Resampling](doc/resampling.md)
-operations can be stacked to Record analysis, for focus on data of interest.
+operations can be stacked to Record analysis, to focus on data of interest.

 By default, Record analysis is exposed as JSON structure.
 For [supported RINEX record](https://github.com/gwbres/blob/main/README.md), the `--plot` flag can be passed to switch to data visualization.
-In this mode, one ore more PNG files will be generated.
+In this scenario, one ore more PNG files will be generated, it depends on which kind of RINEX is being analyzed.
+For instance:
-The plot are RINEX dependent.
-For instance,

 * in case of Observation RINEX, one plot per physics is to be generated.
 One plot for Receiver Clock Offsets is also to be generated,